Leitrim County Council

-Leitrim County Council (Comhairle Chontae Liatroma) is the authority responsible for local government in County Leitrim, Ireland.
+Leitrim County Council (Comhairle Chontae Liatroma) is the local authority of County Leitrim, Ireland.
 As a county council, it is governed by the Local Government Act 2001.
 The council is responsible for housing and community, roads and transportation, urban planning and development, amenity and culture, and environment.
 The council has 18 elected members.
 Elections are held every five years and are by single transferable vote.
-The head of the council has the title of Cathaoirleach (Chairperson).
-The county administration is headed by a Chief Executive, Lar Power.
+The head of the council has the title of Cathaoirleach (chairperson).
+The county administration is headed by a chief executive, Joseph Gilhooly.
 The county town is Carrick-on-Shannon.

 History

+Leitrim County Council was established on 1 April 1899 under the Local Government (Ireland) Act 1898 for the administrative county of County Leitrim, succeeding the former judicial county of Leitrim.

 The county council, which had originally been based in the Carrick-on-Shannon Courthouse, moved to County Hall (Áras an Chontae) in 1994.
 In 2016, after the results of the Brexit referendum, the council backed a motion in which it was proposed that the Irish government would put pressure on the British government to facilitate a referendum on a united Ireland within 12 months.

+Regional Assembly

+Leitrim County Council has two representatives on the Northern and Western Regional Assembly where they are part of the Border Strategic Planning Area Committee.

+Elections

+The Local Government (Ireland) Act 1919 introduced the electoral system of proportional representation by means of the single transferable vote (PR-STV) for the 1920 Irish local elections.
+This electoral system has been retained, with the 18 members of Leitrim County Council elected for a five-year term of office from multi-member local electoral areas (LEAs).

-Local Electoral Areas and Municipal Districts
+Local electoral areas and municipal districts

-Leitrim County Council is divided into the following local electoral areas and municipal districts, defined by electoral divisions.
+County Leitrim is divided into LEAs and municipal districts, defined by electoral divisions.